 |District of Columbia||$93,240|

-Tools & Technologies Used by Licensing Examiners and Inspectors
+What Tools & Technology do Licensing Examiners and Inspectors Use?

 - Microsoft Excel